- The HP 79 service error on your printer completely disrupts your flow but there's no reason to panic.

-Getting error 79 on your HP printer?
-We’ve got solutions!
+Are you getting error 79 on your HP printer?
+We’ve got solutions so read this comprehensive guide.

 One of the most frustrating moments when using a printer is when you get an error, more so when you don’t know what to do next.